infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 ```
 ![No Wrapper](/img/blog/no-wrapper.png)

-And here it is, a bone stock blog page that you can style only `the old way`...
+And there it is, a bog-standard blog page that you can style only "the old way"...
 But not in our case!

 ## Using the Wrapper component